-A small MEA subgroup is working on an analysis of how the costs related to being a net zero building relate to the energy use and savings in the future.
+A small MEA subgroup worked on an analysis of how the costs related to being a net zero building relate to the energy use and savings in the future.
 It is critical that when any additional costs related to making the building net zero are discussed, the benefits and savings are also discussed.
-We hope to have details about this in early September.

 Here are some people you may want to email.
 If you would like their email addresses, please email meaMedfield@gmail.com and we will send you a list of them.